rapidsai/raft/README.md

 output = pairwise_distance(in1, in2, metric="euclidean")
 ```

-The `output` array supports [__cuda_array_interface__](https://numba.pydata.org/numba-doc/dev/cuda/cuda_array_interface.html#cuda-array-interface-version-2) so it is interoperable with other libraries like CuPy, Numba, and PyTorch that also support it.
+The `output` array in the above example is of type `raft.common.device_ndarray`, which supports [__cuda_array_interface__](https://numba.pydata.org/numba-doc/dev/cuda/cuda_array_interface.html#cuda-array-interface-version-2) making it interoperable with other libraries like CuPy, Numba, and PyTorch that also support it.
+CuPy supports DLPack, which also enables zero-copy conversion from `raft.common.device_ndarray` to JAX and Tensorflow.

 Below is an example of converting the output `pylibraft.device_ndarray` to a CuPy array:
 ```python